ifm/developerportal/v1.1.30/_sources/SoftwareInterfaces/Docker/docker.md.txt

 ## Install ifm3d in the container

 `ifm3dpy` is the Python binding for the ifm3d library.
-You can install it from source (download it [here](https://github.com/ifm/ifm3d)) or use the [docker image](https://github.com/ifm/ifm3d/pkgs/container/ifm3d) provided by ifm which can be used on the VPU and contains the ifm3d and ifm3dpy libraries.
+You can install it from source (download it [here](https://github.com/ifm/ifm3d)) or use the [Docker image](https://github.com/ifm/ifm3d/pkgs/container/ifm3d) provided by ifm which can be used on the VPU and contains the ifm3d and ifm3dpy libraries.

 The Dockerfile could look similar to this: